saiganesh2006/AOA-Java-M12/EX NO 2A -Assign Cookies - Greedy.md

 ## Result:
-The program successfully print all the numbers from 1 to N.
+The program successfully implemented and the expected output is verified.